White Card Melbourne

 If you're looking to work in the construction industry in Melbourne, you will need a White Card by completing a construction induction training.
 The White Card is also referred to as a construction induction card.

-What is White Card Victoria?
+What is a Victorian White Card?

 How do I get a White Card in Melbourne?